thindil/steamsky/bin/doc/MODDING.md

   faction.
 Must be valid skill name from *data/game.dat* file
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
-- Optional attribute `action`: what to do with this entry.
-Possible values
-  are: "add" (add this entry, default option) or "update" (update this entry).
+    - Optional attribute `action`: what to do with this relation.
+Possible values are: "add" (add this relation, default option) or "update" (update this relation).
     - Attribute `faction` is faction index to which relation will be set.
     - Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
 If it should have random reputation, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
 If it should be constant reputation, use attribute `reputation`.
 Minimum value is -100 and maximum is 100.
     - Attribute `friendly`: did selected faction is friendly to this faction.
       Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
 - Tag `description`: In game description of item.
 Can have any value.
 - Tags `foodtype`: Types of items used as food by this faction members.
 If no `foodtype` tags inside faction, that faction members can't be hungry.
     - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this food.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+      are: "add" (add this food, default option) or "remove" (remove this food).
 - Tags `drinktype`: Types of items used as drink by this faction members.
 If no `drinktype` tags inside faction, that faction members can't be hungry.
     - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this drink.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+      are: "add" (add this drink, default option) or "remove" (remove this drink).
 - Tags `flags`: Various info about faction (optional tag).
     - Attribute `name`: name of flag.
-Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)
+Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it).
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this flag.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+      are: "add" (add this flag, default option) or "remove" (remove this flag).
 - Tags `career`: Available careers for player when choice this faction.
 Text between tags is description of career visible in new game setting.
 If faction don't have any available career then it is unavailable for player.
     - Attribute `index`: index of career.
 Must be existing career index from *data/careers.dat* file.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this career.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+      are: "add" (add this career, default option), "remove" (remove this career) or "update" (update selected career).
     - Attribute `playerindex`: index of mobile used for starting player character, when he/she choice this career.
 Value must be existing mobile index from any mobiles file.
     - Attribute `shipindex`: index of ship used for starting player ship when he/she choice this career.
 Value must be existing ship index from any ships file.
     - Attribute `name`: optional attribute.
 Specific name of career for this faction.
 Will be show to player instead of default name.

 ## Stories